paritytech/polkadot/roadmap/implementors-guide/guide.md

 ```

-The overseer determines work to do based on block import events and block finalization events (TODO: are finalization events needed?).
+The overseer determines work to do based on block import events and block finalization events.
 It does this by keeping track of the set of relay-parents for which work is currently being done.
 This is known as the "active leaves" set.
 It determines an initial set of active leaves on startup based on the data on-disk, and uses events about blockchain import to update the active leaves.
 Updates lead to `OverseerSignal::StartWork` and `OverseerSignal::StopWork` being sent according to new relay-parents, as well as relay-parents to stop considering.
+Block import events inform the overseer of leaves that no longer need to be built on, now that they have children, and inform us to begin building on those children.
+Block finalization events inform us when we can stop focusing on blocks that appear to have been orphaned.

 The overseer's logic can be described with these functions: